 Tuition reimbursement covers courses not offered at a participating USM campus.
 The employee pays for the course and is reimbursed based on the successful completion of the course.
 Employees must provide documentation illustrating that the course is not available within USM.
 The course MUST be job-related.
 Pre-approval is required.
 A letter from your department head must be provided substantiating that the course is job-related.
 All documents must be submitted to the Benefits Office with a completed Tuition Reimbursement Form.

 College Savings Plans of Maryland

-There are two different plans that are offered to help you save for college, the Maryland Prepaid Trust and the Maryland College Investment Plan.
-Both are 529 plans, which means they offer a Maryland State income deduction for Maryland taxpayers.
+There are two plans that are offered to help you save for college — the Maryland Prepaid Trust and the Maryland College Investment Plan.
+Both are 529 plans, which means they offer a state income deduction for Maryland taxpayers.